hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="tokenwritecreatewithrole"></a>
 # **TokenWriteCreateWithRole**

-> void TokenWriteCreateWithRole (TokenWriteCreateWithRoleRequest tokenWriteCreateWithRoleRequest, string roleName, string tokenMountPath = "token", string format = default(string), TimeSpan? wrapTTL = null)
+> void TokenWriteCreateWithRole (string roleName, TokenWriteCreateWithRoleRequest tokenWriteCreateWithRoleRequest, string tokenMountPath = "token", string format = default(string), TimeSpan? wrapTTL = null)

 This token create path is used to create new tokens adhering to the given role.